aaronallen8455/Typson/README.md

 type-level machinery, which the normal `Applicative` type class cannot do.
 - There are several combinators for defining fields. `field` denotes a required attribute which translates to a non-null field in the JSON.
-- `listField` denotes a field whose type is of the form `[a]`.
+- `list` wraps a schema for some type `a`, turning it into a schema for `[a]`.
 This will allow us to query for specific indices of the list.
 - The first argument of the field combinators is the key to be used in the JSON.
 It is supplied using `key` which is just a synonym for `Proxy`.
 A type error occurrs if a key appears more than once in the same object.